SamaWorld: Long-term plans

-SamaWorld aimed for becoming an international brand.
+SamaWorld aimed to become an international brand.
 Therefore, SamaWorld was incorporated in different countries with SamaWorld Hong Kong, SamaWorld Japan, SamaWorld Singapore, and SamaWorld Vancouver.
-Another SamaWorld with the same concept was planned in Beijing and in 1990 preliminary talks with the Chinese authorities were held.
+Another SamaWorld with the same concept was planned in Beijing, and in 1990, preliminary talks with the Chinese authorities were held.

 Environmental concerns

 Land clearing in the Cameron Highlands lead to massive siltation resulting in floods and landslides.
-It was feared that clearing of the 800 year old forest on top of Genting Highland would have a similar impact like in the Cameron Highlands.
+It was feared that clearing of the 800 year old forest on top of Genting Highlands would have a similar impact like in the Cameron Highlands.
 The Department of Environment set down 26 conditions for the land clearing work.
 SamaWorld complied with all of them.
 The water quality of rivers nearby was tested regularly.
-It was noticed that water of the Sungai Perting river which flows into the Chamang waterfall turned murky.
+It was noticed that water of the Sungai Perting river, which flows into the Chamang waterfall, turned murky.
 The cause was silt from the SamaWorld project site and other projects in the area.
 SamaWorld conducted a study to find a solution and submitted a 70-page report on erosion mitigation measures which was approved.
 SamaWorld built 25 large siltation dams and introduced a better drainage system to prevent further pollution down hill.

 Redevelopment plans

-Redevelopment of the abandoned site is difficult due to a limited infrastructure capacity mainly in water supply.
-A mixed development with serviced apartments together with a sewage treatment and a water treatment plant was proposed in 2015.
+Redevelopment of the abandoned site would be difficult, due to a limited infrastructure capacity mainly in water supply.
+A mixed development with serviced apartments, together with a sewage treatment and a water treatment plant, was proposed in 2015.